Kellador/YoNBT/README.md

 del nbt['someTag']

-# Region files are much the same, except that here (unlike in generic NBT files) the top level is not a TAG_Compound, but a mapping of all the chunks in the region;
+# Region files are much the same, except that here the top level is not a TAG_Compound,
+# but a mapping of all the chunks in the region;
 # Once you've select a chunk to work on, by accessing it via it's coordinates:
 chunk = region[22, 30]
 # you can start working with it like any other nbt file as described above.

 # If you just want to completely delete a chunk:
 del region[22, 30]
-# This will not fully remove the chunk, since the registry header of a region file must always contain information such as where in the file a chunk can be found, so instead 'del' replaces the chunk with an empty one, with no data, and a registry entry that identifies it as "not yet created".
+# This will not fully remove the chunk,
+# since the registry header of a region file must always contain information such as where
+# in the file a chunk can be found, so instead 'del' replaces the chunk with an empty one,
+# with no data, and a registry entry that identifies it as "not yet created".
 ```

 Of course you can do much more than just navigating around and editing some attributes, such as copy pasting a tag from one file to another, adding new tags, or writing a whole chunk from scratch, but for that I would suggest familiarizing yourself with the [NBT Format](https://minecraft.gamepedia.com/NBT_format) beforehand.